eberban/eberban/books/tour/src/predicate_places.md

 ## Place question

-**fei** allows to ask which place of a predicate could be filled with the provided predicate.
+**fei** is used to ask which place of a predicate could be filled with the provided predicate.

 ```ebb